-systems and provide a reliable method of assessing whether a water course has been contaminated.
+Faecal indicators are easily detected in water systems and provide a reliable method of assessing whether a water course has been contaminated.
 Environmental quality standards are set for areas designated for shellfish cultivation.
-Designated shellfish waters are areas where water quality must be protected or improved to protect shellfish growth and contribute to assuring the quality of shellfish for
+Designated shellfish waters are areas where water quality must be protected or improved, to protect shellfish growth and contribute to assuring the quality of shellfish for human consumption.
+Shellfish samples are collected quarterly, and the EQS must not be exceeded in 75% of samples.
+The standards require faecal coliform levels to be below 300 per 100ml in both shellfish flesh and intervalvular liquid.
+In addition there are standards for shellfish marketed for human consumption.
+Shellfish hygiene sites are classified A, B or C based on the E. coli content of the shellfish flesh, Table 4.

-Table 1: Classification under Shellfish Hygiene Regulation (EC) 854/2004
+Table 4: Classification under Shellfish HygieneRegulation (EC) 854/2004